-All applicants will need to complete the general education prerequisites included in the Pre-Dental Assisting Career Studies Certificate and any developmental courses prescribed by placement testing.
-(Please see reynolds.edu/ curriculum/Pre-Dental\AssistingCSC.aspx for information on this career studies certificate.)
-All developmental courses must be completed with a grade of "S." General education courses must be completed with a grade of "C" or better.
-Students must maintain a 2.5 or higher cumulative GPA to be considered for the Dental Assisting Certificate program.

-- 2. College students transferring in all general education course requirements need to contact the program head for information.
+- All applicants will need to complete the general education prerequisites included in the Pre-Dental Assisting Career Studies Certificate and any developmental courses prescribed by placement testing.
+(Please see reynolds.edu/ curriculum/Pre-Dental\AssistingCSC.aspx for information on this career studies certificate).
+All developmental courses must be completed with a grade of "S." General education courses must be completed with a grade of "C" or better. - College students transferring in all general education course requirements need to contact the program head for information.
 Students transferring in a partial number of courses must complete relevant components of the Pre-Dental Assisting CSC to ensure all prerequisites are met. - 3.
 Students wishing to enter the Dental Assisting Certificate program at the beginning of a fall semester must have all developmental and Pre-Dental Assisting CSC courses completed by the end of the previous spring semester.
-Students wishing to enter at the beginning of a spring semester must have all requirements completed by the end of the previous summer semester. - 4.
-After completing all developmental and Pre-Dental Assisting CSC courses, students will need to interview with the program head to be eligible to enter the Dental Assisting Certificate.
+Students wishing to enter at the beginning of a spring semester must have all requirements completed by the end of the previous summer semester.

+- 4. After completing all developmental and Pre-Dental Assisting CSC courses, students will need to interview with the program head to be eligible to enter the Dental Assisting Certificate.
 Enrollment in the Dental Assisting program is limited, so contact with the program head is imperative.
 Students enrolling in a fall semester should have the interview completed by the end of June.
 Students enrolling in a spring semester should have the interview completed by the end of September. - 5.
 A completed Student Health Form must be submitted prior to registering for the first semester of courses.
 This form will be obtained during the interview with program head.

-Any student whose final grade falls below "C" in any course must obtain permission from the program head to continue the major in Dental Assisting.
+Any student whose final grade falls below a "C" in any course must obtain permission from the program head to continue the major in Dental Assisting.
 Students are responsible for transportation to and from facilities used for clinical experiences.
 DNA courses are sequential unless otherwise determined by the program head.